Manage Networks

 - In the Cloud Administration Console, click Access > Networks.

-Make any changes if needed, then click Save to apply them.
+Make any required changes, then click Save to apply them.

 Delete a Network Zone